whyolet/ttt/README.md

 ]
 ```

-* Newline-separated list (NSL) is either explicit or implicit.
+* Multiline list is either explicit or implicit.
-* Explicit NSL is:
+* Explicit multiline list is:
   * `[` character,
   * a newline,
-  * implicit NSL,
+  * implicit multiline list,
   * a newline,
   * `]` character.
-* Implicit NSL is zero or more items separated by a newline.
+* Implicit multiline list is zero or more items separated by a newline.
-* NSL item is:
+* Multiline list item is:
   * zero or more:
     * spaces,
     * empty lines,